EddyVerbruggen/nativescript-plugin-firebase/docs/DATABASE.md

 </details>

 ### setValue
-Data is stored as JSON data at a specific path (which is appended to the URL you passed to `init`).
+Data is stored as JSON data at a specific path.
 If you want to add data to a known path use this, otherwise use `push` (see below).

 The plugin will take care of serializing JSON data to native data structures.